 Day1: Visit Milan with a “Classical” Tour

 The first day in Milan enjoy the most famous part of Milan.
-Get off the subway at the “Duomo” (the Cathedral) stop there and admire the Cathedral and its crowded square, going up (if the weather is nice) to the top of the “Madonnina” and snooping in the “Museo del Duomo” (Cathedral Museum).
+Get off the subway at the “Duomo” (the Cathedral) stop there and admire the Cathedral (you can also visit it, but we strongly recommend to purchase the Guided Tour of the Cathedral of Milan in advance to avoid the line) and its crowded square, going up (if the weather is nice) to the top of the “Madonnina” and snooping in the “Museo del Duomo” (Cathedral Museum).

 Then stay in the Square and visit the “Ultima Cena” frescoe (the Last Supper but book the visit before!).
 Then visit the “Chiesa di Santa Maria delle Grazie” (Saint Mery Church) and the Museum “Pinacoteca Ambrosiana“.